 Because valuations are a snapshot in time and are based on estimates and assumptions that are not precise and will differ from actual experience, contribution calculations are inherently imprecise.
 There is no uniquely "correct" level of Actuarially Determined Contribution (ADC) for the coming Plan year.
+More importantly, the contribution required under the Conservation policy is not an ADC, because it not determined based on actuarially sound principles.

-This report provides certain financial calculations for use by the Town's auditor.
+This report provides certain financial calculations for use by the City's auditor.
 These values have been computed in accordance with our understanding of generally accepted actuarial principles and practices and fairly reflect the actuarial position of the Plan.
 The various actuarial assumptions and methods which have been used are, in our opinion, appropriate for the purposes of this report.